 Putting together the components of this dish is super quick but you certainly spend some time with the assembly.
 That’s easily rectified by parking your chair in front of the TV or putting on your favorite audiobook to occupy you while you roll!
 Or, just go with the traditional slab pie style.

 These freeze and re-heat well.
-You can keep them in the fridge up to 5 days.
+You can keep them in the fridge up to 5 days and in the freezer for up to 2 months.
 I like to re-heat mine in the oven (425 degrees F for about 5 minutes or just until you see some browning on the crust) but you can also microwave them, they’ll just be a little more loose (you may want to eat them with a fork versus trying to pick them up).

 I did get a request for a video on how I make these so next time I whip up a batch I’ll be sure to film it!Print